Aarception/Mo-information-security-portfolio/README.md

 I have received no indication that resolution is in sight nor is even a priority.
 As such, while the month of observation is still valid, I will start proceeding with regulatory submission as relevant.

+Next Step: Organize 270+ page dossier demonstrating hypothesis generation, controlled testing, data collection, legal/regulatory mapping, ethics/standards, risk and compliance auditing, with remediation design into a polished, published portfolio on Medium, Substack, and an academic preprint for EdTech leadership, adherents,  and wider concerned ecosystem.

 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.